 This transaction transfers rights of ownership of the brand portfolio consisting of Flux®, Decubal®, Lactocare®, Apobase®, Dailycare® and Fludent® from Teva to Karo Pharma.
 These brands generated sales of some SEK 350 m globally in 2020.
-Most is sourced from the Nordic markets, including Scandinavia, where these brands are already distributed and marketed by Karo Pharma, under a seven-year license agreement entered in spring 2019.
+Most is sourced from the Nordic markets, including Scandinavia, where these brands are already distributed and marketed by Karo Pharma, under a seven-vear license aareement entered in spring 2019.

 This transaction brings some SEK 40 m of sales from new markets outside Scandinavia, of which approx. 80% is generated in Finland.
-The transaction simplifies Karo Pharma's business model, bringing control over these assets, which paves the way for long-term of optimization of these brands and their value chains.
+The transaction simplifies Karo Pharma's business model, bringing control securities to is unable to supply the security or make payments as agreed.